chanpreetsingh1297-code/custom-autograd-engine/README.md

 ```python
 self.backward_order = [node for node in self.topo_order if len(node._prev) > 0]
 ```

+### ⚠️ Architectural Trade-offs & Engineering Limitations (The Cons)

+While caching a compiled topology eliminates memory allocation overhead and maximizes raw scalar execution velocity, it introduces strict structural constraints that make it highly impractical for production-scale deployments:

+1. **Topological and Dimensional Rigidity:** Because the memory mapping sequence (`self.topo_order`) is locked at compilation, the entire infrastructure becomes dimensionally frozen.
+Network layer widths, input channels, and training batch sizes are hardcoded directly into the array layout.
+Slicing a dynamic variable batch (e.g., evaluating a remaining test slice of 8 samples instead of a compiled batch size of 16) instantly causes index-mapping failures or forces a costly graph re-compilation pass that eliminates any performance gains.
+2. **Control-Flow Blindness:** A compiled static graph is structurally incapable of handling programmatic branching statements natively.
+If the model requires conditional execution paths during runtime (such as Python `if/else` checks based on token values, or variable-length loops), the execution path must be evaluated dynamically.
+A static topology cannot adapt its internal nodes on the fly without breaking its pre-cached linear execution array.
 ---

 ## 3. Empirical Performance & Validation Metrics